fernandocanizo/old-dot-nvim/README.md

 # dot-nvim

+**2022-12-26 Note:** Archiving this as I'm not using it anymore.
+Started a [new one](https://github.com/fernandocanizo/nvim) almost from scratch using [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) as a bootstrap.

 This is my Neovim configuration, with a `packer` installer to bootstrap installation automatically on fresh cloning.

 1. Export `XDG_CONFIG_HOME` shell environment variable so `nvim` knows where to